Horace and Pete: Filming

 C.K. said that each episode cost half a million dollars to shoot.
-The show was shot in a studio in New York City called NEP Penn Studios, which is located in the Hotel Pennsylvania across from Madison Square Garden.
+The show was shot in a studio in New York City called NEP Penn Studios located in the Hotel Pennsylvania across from Madison Square Garden.
 They shot the show starting in early January 2016, with production lasting about five or six weeks.
 Using the look and feel of Abigail's Party, C.K. used a color-coded shot list that was created during rehearsals to enable live-switching between cameras.

 The series had frequent references to current events during the barroom discussions.
 This was made possible by the short time between the production and release of the episodes (less than a week).
 A quick line-cut would enable a fast turnaround to distribution.
 There would be no ad breaks for commercials and no standards & practices that would restrict language.
 Also important to C.K., and why he did not want to release the show via a television network, was that he wanted the show to be secret and unexpected, where the audience had little to no information before viewing, which he said would have been impossible with a traditional TV show model.

 The strategy was that C.K. would make the first four episodes and use the money people paid for those to fund the rest of the season.
 Due to lack of promotion, there was not enough money and he went into debt to fund the production of the show.
-After he finished production on the show C.K. went on a promotional tour to promote the show and recoup some of the costs.
+After he finished production on the show, C.K. went on a promotional tour to promote the show and recoup some of the costs.
 C.K. said that what he was going to be doing (i.e., producing shows of varying length, using a theater-based approach to storytelling, distributing the show himself) was going to be so extreme he did not want to have funding from other sources, like FX Networks, even though notable entertainment professionals, including Lorne Michaels, strongly discouraged C.K. from doing this.